The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor

 \subsection{DESI observations of Draco, Sextans and Ursa Minor}

-So far, DESI MWS has observed stars in footprints of three dSphs: Draco, Sextans and Ursa Minor (UMi).
-The properties of the three dSphs are summarized in Table \ref{tab:dwarf prop}.
-Nearly $85\%$ and $30\%$ of the data for Draco and Sextans are taken from the SV, with the remaining from the main survey after SV.
-The data for UMi are from the tertiary program, instead of from the main survey.
-We use the line-of-sight velocity (LOSV) and metallicity measurements of observed stars output by the DESI MWS \texttt{RVS} pipeline.
-The readers can find more details about the pipeline in \cite{Cooper2023} and \cite{Koposov2024}.
+So far, DESI MWS has observed stars in footprints of Draco, Sextans and Ursa Minor (UMi).
+The properties of them are summarized in Table \ref{tab:dwarf prop}.
+Nearly $85\%$ and $30\%$ of the data for Draco and Sextans are taken at Survey Validation (SV), with the remaining from the main survey after SV.
+The data for UMi are from the tertiary program.
+We use the line-of-sight velocity (LOSV) measurements in the heliocentric frame, and also metallicity measurements of observed stars output by the DESI MWS \texttt{RVS} pipeline.
+The readers can find more details in \cite{Cooper2023}, \cite{Koposov2024} and \cite{Koposov2025}.
 We select stars with $\texttt{RVS\_WARN}=0$ to ensure the robustness of the stellar model fit by the pipeline\footnote{$\texttt{RVS\_WARN}$ is a bitmask flag output by the \texttt{RVS} pipeline, which indicates potential issues or warnings in the LOSV measurements and stellar parameter determinations.
-The first bit of $\texttt{RVS\_WARN}$ is set to 1 if the difference in the $\chi^2$ values between the best-fit stellar model and the continuum model is small.
+The first bit of $\texttt{RVS\_WARN}$ is set to 1 if the difference in the $\chi^2$ values between the best-fit stellar model and the continuum-only model fit is small.
 The second bit is set to 1 if the LOSV is within $5 \, \mathrm{km/s}$ of the predefined velocity boundary ($ - 1500 $ to $1500 \, \mathrm{km/s}$).
 The third bit is set to 1, if the LOSV uncertainty exceeds $100 \, \mathrm{km/s}$.
 A spectrum without any of these concerns is indicated by $\texttt{RVS\_WARN}=0$}.
 For stars with repeated observations in different programs, we use the observation with the smallest error of the LOSV measurement.
 Note for the LOSV errors reported by \texttt{RVS}, there is an additional systematic component or error floor of $0.9\,\mathrm{km/s}$, as mentioned in \cite{Cooper2023}.
 We add this systematic error in quadrature to the LOSV errors in our analysis.